pink-vanilla-skies/eliza/README.md

 # eliza
-An AI psychotherapist based on telnet's Eliza on telehack.com
+A reddit AI psychotherapist bot based on telnet's Eliza on telehack.com